1. Plummeting food production

 The lack of product triggered a sharp increase in meat prices.
 BLS data shows consumer spending on meat increased 5.5% from January 2020 to January of this year.

-Processing plants are reopening, but many are now required to invest in technology and new processes to keep their workers safe, including more automation and equipment that can be operated remotely.
+Many processing plants are now required to invest in technology and new processes to keep their workers safe, including more automation and equipment that can be operated remotely.

 One way to offset your higher food bills is by cutting your other expenses — like the pricey interest on your credit card debt.
 You might tame those costs by rolling your balances into a lower-interest debt consolidation loan.